 This time we want to introduce you to Annita Nikole Jeffery aka @SequinsInMySalad!
 This gorgeous lady features fashion tips to own your style & be confident.

-We talk about her experience as a micro-influencer, how she manages to get collaborations, and how has her career taken off both on her own and by working with Ava, our virtual Talent Manager for influencers!
+We talk about her experience as a micro-influencer, how she manages to get collaborations, and how has her career taken off both on her own and by using our productivity app for content creators!

 Hi Nikole!
 So happy to have you with us.
 Can you please introduce us to what your Instagram is about, and how did you come up with the most fabulous Instagram username @sequinsinmysalad?

 Hi, I’m so happy to be here!
 My Instagram account, Sequins In My Salad, is for women (mostly) who are busy pursuing their goals, whether in careers, family, or life in general.
 They want to be confident and trendy and have a place where their success is celebrated.
 I wanted my account to be something that she could go to and felt motivated, supported, and inspired.

 I came up with the name during a brainstorming session--I think it was the very last name I came up with.
 I was bouncing ideas off someone and almost didn’t even mention it.
 But when I said it out loud I actually loved it.
 Sequins In My Salad is meant to symbolize that even if a day seems ordinary or mundane (like a regular old salad), there’s really something to celebrate (the sparkle of sequins), no matter how small it is.

 Like if I’m having a bad day or feeling down, I’ll stop and name a few things I am grateful for.
 Even if all I can say is “coffee,” or “it’s sunny today,” that’s enough.
 Those are the sequins in the salad of the day.